This post may contain affiliate links. See our disclosure policy.

 With this Homemade Baby Wipes recipe, you can make your own baby wipes at home for less than a dollar a box!
-These can come in handy if you run out, or are no longer able to purchase at the store.
+This recipe makes the best baby wipes, and you can trust they are safe and have the best, most natural ingredients for your baby.

 Homemade Baby Wipes